Space Lord: Music video

 The music video was an unintended spoof of the music video for the single "Feel So Good" by rapper Mase, while the opening of the video is an homage to Metallica's "Enter Sandman" video.
 Twiggy Ramirez appeared as a guest star in the video.

 The basic concept for the video came from Wyndorf.
 He felt the only rock stars of the current era were in the rap genre.
 He instructed Kahn to make them a flashy rap video in Las Vegas.
 Kahn was eager to please and accommodated the request by tracking down locations Hype Williams had used in a recent video he had done for Mase.
 He even wound up recreating certain scenes shot-for-shot.
-When Wyndorf realized how much of the video was a direct reference he became worried Mase would be upset, however, Mase didn't mind and was even amused when he saw the video.
+When Wyndorf realized how much of the video was a direct reference he became worried Mase would be upset but Mase didn't mind and was even amused when he saw the video.